AccessNow/helpline_documentation_resources/advice/faq_signal.md

 <a name="whatIs"></a>What is Signal?
 -------------------------------------
 Signal is an encrypted texting and voice chat app that runs on iOs and Android devices, as well as on connected desktop apps based on Chrome/Chromium.
-Developed by the free and open source software team [Open Whisper Systems], the app allows you to message individuals or groups, make voice and video calls over the internet, and send pictures, videos or audio.
+Developed by the free and open source software team [Open Whisper Systems](https://whispersystems.org/), the app allows you to message individuals or groups, make voice and video calls over the internet, and send pictures, videos or audio.

 <a name="trust"></a>Why should I trust it?